DuncanMC/CropImg/README.md

 ###The `ViewController` class:

-The 'ViewController` class coordinates between the `CropppableImageView` and the button that triggers image cropping.
+The `ViewController` class coordinates between the `CropppableImageView` and the button that triggers image cropping.

-The 'ViewController` class also offers a button to load a new image into the image view.
+The `ViewController` class also offers a button to load a new image into the image view.

 Loading a new image is handled by the `handleSelectImgButton` `IBAction` method.
 This method uses the new `UIAlertController` class, added in iOS 8 instead of the now-deprecated `UIAlertView`.
 (Note that if you want your app to run under iOS 7 and 8, you will still have to use a UIAlertView, or write code that uses a UIAlertView on iOS 7 and a `UIAlertController` under iOS 8)